 Your salary divided by every hour your job actually consumes — commute, unpaid overtime, unproductive meetings.
 The effective rate is almost always lower than you expect.

-The cold hard math of your love life.
+The real math of your love life.
 Money spent on dates and apps, time invested, relationships achieved.
-One brutal ROI score out of 100.
+One clear ROI score out of 100.

 Every subscription you pay for, how often you actually use it, and which ones to cancel today.
-Most people are shocked by how much leaves their account automatically.
+Most people find at least one they'd forgotten about.

 Total interest over the loan life, bank profit vs your equity, and how much extra payments actually save you.
-The number is always worse than you expect.
+The full picture — including what you can do to pay it off faster.

 Your cost per visit, total money paid vs sessions actually attended, and your real attendance rate.
 Most people have never run this number.

 Lifetime spend on alcohol, calories consumed, and days lost to hangovers.
-The projection for the next decade is the number that stings most.
+The next decade projection is the most useful number to have.

 Screen time hours times years equals years of your life.
 Books you could have read, languages you could have learned.
-The number always lands harder than expected.
+Most people find the equivalent time eye-opening.

-Years of your life, true financial cost including time value, and what the next decade looks like if nothing changes.
-The number that makes people reconsider remote work.
+Years of your life, true financial cost including time value, and what the next decade looks like.
+The number that helps you decide if remote work is worth pushing for.

 Your accumulated sleep debt has a measurable effect on cognitive performance.
 Based on peer-reviewed research — find out what percentage of your brain you are actually using.